RiccardoCuccu/MOES-Labs/lab1/README.md

 After compilation, an executable file named *run.x* is created.
 To run the simulation, just type `./run.x` in the terminal.
 If you want to delete all created files (including the executable itself),
 - for C++ version, type `rm run.x` in the terminal.
-- for SystemC version, ty pe `make clean` in the terminal.
+- for SystemC version, type `make clean` in the terminal.

 ## Exercise 2 - Modules
 All programs need a starting point.